phatak-dev/fresher-to-expert/learn_the_craft/compiler.md

 ### Book

 [Unix programming environment](http://www.amazon.com/Programming-Environment-Prentice-Hall-Software-Series/dp/013937681X) is the one you should refer.
-If you have read earlier chapters you know that the book is already refrenced in the Read section.
+If you have read earlier chapters you know that the book is already referenced in the Read section.
 But for learning to create langugage you have to concentrate on last chapter of the book name "Programming environment"

 In this long chapter, authors show how to create a C like programming language in under 3000 lines of C code.
 It's shows with right approach creating a programming language is not a big deal.